frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 Within your Frank config, you can use properties to call the right service URL from your Frank.
 In your adapters, you can reference a property ``serviceURL`` to find the URL of your service.
 In ``DeploymentSpecifics.properties``, you include the line ``serviceURL=https://dev.someservice.io``.
 In ``StageSpecifics_ACC.properties``, you include the line ``serviceURL=https://acc.someservice.io``.
 Finally in ``StageSpecifics_PRD.properties`` you set the real service URL: ``serviceURL=https://someservice.io``.
 In DTAP stages local, development or test, the service URL defined in ``DeploymentSpecifics.properties`` is applied.
 In DTAP stage acceptance, this value is superseeded by the definition in ``StageSpecifics_ACC.properties``.
 In production, the service URL found in ``StageSpecifics_PRD.properties`` is taken.

 The mentioned files ``Test.properties`` ... ``DeploymentSpecifics.properties`` can also exist within the deployment on the application server (the ``classes`` folder).
 Then they have the same order of precedence, but they have a lower precedence than the configuration specific property files.
-Please remember that system properties always take precedence over properties configured in your Frank config.
+Please remember that environment properties always take precedence over properties configured in your Frank config.
 The order between the different properties files takes precedence over the order imposed by the deployment stack.
 As an example, assume we have ``StageSpecifics_LOC.properties`` and ``DeploymentSpecifics.properties`` that both exist on the application level and the configuration level.
 This makes four resources.
 Their precedence order is as follows (from high to low precedence):

 1. ``StageSpecifics_LOC.properties``, configuration level.
 #. ``StageSpecifics_LOC.properties``, application level.